AD CS on Windows Server 2022

 Goals of this Guide

-The goal of this guide is to deploy an internal Two-Tier Certificate Authority and a Public Key Infrastructure (PKI) using Active Directory Certificate Services in Windows Server 2019.
-This provides multiple benefits to an organization, including features like:
+The goal of this guide is to deploy an internal Two-Tier Certificate Authority (CA) and a Public Key Infrastructure (PKI) using Active Directory Certificate Services (AD CS) in Windows Server 2022.

 - Utilizing SSL on internal servers and on internal websites.